The shoes you’re wearing, the insoles, and how you walk can worsen your pectus excavatum deformity by deteriorating your posture.

-If your favorite pair of shoes are elevated heels, they must remain in the closet until you correct posture.
+If your favorite pair of shoes are elevated heels, they must remain in the closet until you correct your posture.
 As harsh as it may seem, it is for your good.
-Those types of shoes are tilted forwards, which means their heel is higher than the frontal part of the shoe.
+Those types of shoes are tilted forward, meaning their heel is higher than the frontal part of the shoe.

-An example of this can be Adidas Gazelle, Converse Chuck Taylors, Nike Blazers, Nike SB Dunks. etc.
+An example of this can be Adidas Gazelle, Converse Chuck Taylors, Nike Blazers, etc.

-Examples of shoes with elevated heels are Nike Air Force 1, Nike SB Dunk, Converse Pro Leather, and all models of Nike Air Max, etc.
+Nike Air Force 1, Nike SB Dunk, Converse Pro Leather, and all Nike Air Max models are examples of shoes with elevated heels.